kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-DTG.md

 > Note: this document is still a draft.

-Download to Go (DTG) is an Android library facilitating the download of ABR assets - in particular, DASH and HLS.
+Download to Go (DTG) is an Android library facilitating the download of video assets, with emphasis on DASH and HLS.

 The library is external to the Player SDK, and is added separately by the application.